-- A £50.00 key deposit will be added to the student’s total invoice.
+- A £50.00 Refundable Damage Deposit will be added to the student’s total invoice.
 This will be refunded within 14 working days of departure subject to satisfactory check-out procedures made by an LSE staff member at the residence or the host in homestay.
 The deposit will not be refunded if a damage claim form has been completed and verified by the school.
 We will take acceptable wear and tear of the accommodation into consideration.
-The key deposit can only be claimed up to 12 months after the departure date.
+The Refundable Damage Deposit can only be claimed up to 12 months after the departure date.

 - If students require internet access in the homestay this must be requested at the time of booking.